 According to family experts Friel and Friel, authors of Adult Children, The Secrets of Dysfunctional Families, healthy functional families have eight traits in common.
-See where your family fits.
+Many who are in recovery are past victims of trauma and/or abuse.
+In fact, 2 out of every 3 people in recovery were victims of child abuse.
+Recovery teaches us to choose progress over perfection.
+This list will help you measure where your family is now and where you want to grow.

 Functional families are consistently meeting each individual's most basic needs for food, shelter, and clothing.
 A family that is food insecure, shelter insecure, or without the basic clothing needed, is vulnerable is every way.
 Growth is almost impossible when survival itself is the everyday focus.